 Pipe for handrails, mid-rails, uprights and counterweight connection are a galvanized mill finish to the requirements of ASTM A53.
 Kee Klamp® Fittings are galvanized to meet ASTM A153.
 Railing consists of top rails, mid rails, uprights, counterweights and connections.
 All pipe connections are Kee Klamp structural pipe fittings manufactured to the requirements of ASTM A47-77-32510.
 Railing assembly is capable of withstanding a load of at least 200 pounds applied in any direction at any point on the top rail.
+With free-standing weighted base type railings, the pipe is galvanized or aluminum with Kee Klamp fittings and recycled “green” PVC bases.
 KeeGuard can be designed to withstand higher loads if required.
 Just let us know your requirements and we'll do the design work.

 Installation of Skylight Railings

 The Safety Rail Source skylight railings are fast and E-Z to install and do not penetrate the roofing membrane.
 A 2 man crew can install more than 300' of KeeGuard skylight railing railing per day.
-Detailed installation instructions are included with all of our skylight railings and screens.
+Detailed installation instructions are included with all of our skylight railings.

 OSHA Standard 1910.23